 General

+An AP shall set the NDP Feedback Report Support subfield in the HE Capabilities element to 1 if it supports NDP feedback report and set it 0, otherwise.

-An AP may include the NDP Feedback Report Parameter Set element in Beacon frames, Probe Responses frames and (Re)Association frames.(#12994)
+An AP may include the NDP Feedback Report Parameter Set element in Beacon frames, Probe Responses frames and (Re)Association frames in order to modify parameters for NDP Feedback Report operation.
+The procedure of NDP Feedback report described in this subclause allows operation even if the NDP Feedback Report Parameter Set element is not sent by the AP. (#15836)(#12994)

 The NFRP Trigger frame shall be transmitted in a non-HT PPDU or HT PPDU, or as an EOF-MPDU in a VHT, HE ER SU PPDU or HE SU PPDU.(#14270)